Return to Index

 - Dental or other oral surgery

-- Nonprescription cold sore cremes and ointments
+- Over-the-counter cold sore cremes and ointments

-- Place ice on the blisters
+- Cold compresses on the blister

-- Rinse with mouthwash containing lidocaine
+- Rinsing with mouthwash that contains lidocaine

 - Be careful around people who have active cold sores.
 Avoid skin contact and kissing.
 Do not share food, drink, or personal items.